SysKitTeam/docs-point/configuration/enable-role-based-access.md

 ### SysKit Point Exchange Admins

 **SysKit Point Exchange Admin** is a role that enables you to put a person or security group in charge of monitoring Exchange Log reports for your environment.
-User with the assigned role has Read-Only access on the Exchange Logs report, and cannot execute actions and manage application settings.
+User with the assigned role has Read-Only access on the Exchange Logs report and cannot execute actions and manage application settings.

 To enable **SysKit Point Exchange Admins,** navigate to the **Settings** &gt; **Manage Access** screen, enable the **toggle** next to **SysKit Point Exchange Admins \(1\)**, and click the **Assign to role** **\(2\)** button.
 A textbox opens where you can enter the names of **users**, **Microsoft 365 Administrator roles**, **security groups**, and **Microsoft 365 Groups**.
 When you're finished, click the **Save** **button \(3\)**.

 ![Settings - Enabling SysKit Point Exchange Admins role](../.gitbook/assets/rbs_settings_updated_3.png)

-After your settings have been saved, you can click the Users tile under SysKit Point Exchange Admins to check who has the said role assigned; you can assign more users to that role, and Export the report to PDF or Excel.
+After your settings have been saved, you can click the Users tile under SysKit Point Exchange Admins to check who has the said role assigned; you can assign more users to that role and export the report to PDF or Excel.

 ![SysKit Point Exchange Admins report](../.gitbook/assets/rbs_settings_updated_4.png)